 Amazon S3 Same-Region Replication (SRR)

 Amazon S3 SRR is an S3 feature that automatically replicates data between buckets within the same AWS Region.
 With SRR, you can set up replication at a bucket level, a shared prefix level, or an object level using S3 object tags.
-You can use SRR to make a second copy of your data in the same AWS Region.
+You can use SRR to make one or more copies of your data in the same AWS Region.
 SRR helps you address data sovereignty and compliance requirements by keeping a copy of your data in a separate AWS account in the same region as the original.
 You can use SRR to change account ownership for the replicated objects to protect data from accidental deletion.
 You can also use SRR to easily aggregate logs from different S3 buckets for in-region processing, or to configure live replication between test and development environment.

-Aggregate logs into a single bucket — If you store logs in multiple buckets or across multiple accounts, you can easily replicate logs into a single, in-Region bucket.
+Aggregate logs into a single bucket — If you store logs in multiple buckets or across multiple accounts, you can easily replicate logs into a single, in-region bucket.
 This allows for simpler processing of logs in a single location.

 Replication between developer and test accounts — If you or your customers have developer and test accounts that use the same data, you can replicate objects between those multiple accounts, while maintaining object metadata, by implementing SRR rules.

-Abide by data sovereignty laws — Often customers are required to store data in separate AWS accounts while being barred from letting the data leave a certain Region.
+Abide by data sovereignty laws — Often customers are required to store data in separate AWS accounts while being barred from letting the data leave a certain region.
 Same-Region replication can help you back up critical data when compliance regulations don't allow the data to leave your country.

-Amazon Replication Time Control
+Amazon S3 Replication Time Control

 Amazon S3 replication time control helps you meet compliance "or business requirements" for data replication and provides visibility into Amazon S3 replication activity.
 Replication time control replicates most objects "that you upload" to Amazon S3 in seconds, and 99.99 percent of those objects within 15 minutes.
 S3 Replication Time Control, by default, includes S3 replication metrics and S3 event notifications, with which you can monitor the total number of S3 API operations that are pending replication, the total size of objects pending replication, and the maximum replication time.

 S3 Replication Time Control is backed by a Service Level Agreement (SLA) on the replication of 99.9% of objects within 15 minutes during any billing month.